1. Name, Headquarters, Business Year

 10.3 In the event of dissolution of the Association, the assets of the Association shall be transferred to the German Red Cross, which must use these assets directly and solely for the purpose of charitable, benevolent or religious purposes.

 The above Article was drawn up during the inaugural meeting on 22.02.2007.
-The amendments to paragraphs 3 and 4 were approved during the extraordinary General Assembly on 09.09.2013.
+The amendments of Article 6.3 has been approved by the General Assembly on March 26, 2015

 Current membership fees are as follows: